It’s starting to be said that, “sitting is the new silent killer”. Since the beginning of COVID-19, I’ve been sitting more than ever!

 #6: Get regular exercise.
 One of the best ways to combat sitting in general is to have a regular exercise schedule.
 Try to get 30 minutes of blood-pumping exercise 5 days/week.
 I know you know how much better you feel when you do this!

 #7: Do stretching throughout the day.
 Check out the book “Top Seven Ways to Combat the Effects of Sitting: The Silent Killer” by my friend, colleague, and former Chiropractor, Dr. Karin Drummond.
 It’s amazing!
 She outlines a bunch of stretches and how to do them.
-(I’ll show you the book during my Tuesday Facebook Live this week on the FLOURISH page).
+(I showed you how to do a few of them on my Wellness Wednesdays Facebook Live this week.)

 #9: Drink the recommended 8 glasses of water every day.
 Be sure to subtract anything with caffeine or alcohol from the total.
 Dehydration makes muscle and joint pain worse and also makes you grumpy.